EU banks in Russia react to US sanctions threat

 OTP Bank, which used to be on Ukraine's Sponsors of War list, posted a 125 percent increase in its Russia profit in 2023 on Friday, pocketing €242m, for instance.

-It has 82 branches in Russia, employs 2,018 people, and also took part in Russia's "loan moratorium for conscripts" scheme, according to its website.
+It has 82 branches in Russia, employs 2,018 people, and also took part in Russia's "loan moratorium for conscripts" scheme, according to its Russian website.

 The US Treasury didn't reply when EUobserver asked if Morris might knock on OTP Bank's door in Budapest in future.
 OTP Bank didn't reply either.